User Tutorial:Obtaining Mu Rhythm Parameters in an Initial Session

 Instructions to the Subject

-- When a left or right arrow is displayed, imagine movement of the respective hand.
-The imagined movement should be continuous opening and closing of the hand (e.g., squeezing a tennis ball) at a rate of about one opening/closing per second.
+- When a left or right command is displayed, engage movement of the respective hand.
+It is recommended that the movement be continuous opening and closing of the hand (e.g., squeezing a tennis ball) at a rate of about one opening/closing per second.

-- When an up arrow is displayed, imagine simultaneous movement of both hands.
+- When an up arrow is displayed, engage simultaneous movement of both hands.
 This should be the same kind of movement as described for a single hand.

-- When a down arrow is displayed, imagine movements of both feet.
-The movement should be similar to the one described for hands, i.e., imagine opening and closing your feet as if you could use them to grip an object.
+- When a down arrow is displayed, engage movements of both feet.
+The movement should be similar to the one described for hands, i.e., opening and closing your feet as if you could use them to grip an object.

-- When you see a blank screen, please relax and stop any movement imagery.
+- When you see a blank screen, please relax and stop any movement.
+This is crucial as it takes time for mu rhythm to settle and ready for the next peak.

 Performing the Initial Session

 To start an experimental run, click Run in the operator window.
-Each run gathers 20 data points, or "trials", that differentiate between moving the left hand, the right hand, both hands, and both feet.
-Ideally, there should be 100 trials, meaning that five runs are suggested.
-This is done as five separate runs instead of one to allow the subject a chance between each run to rest, blink, swallow, speak, or have some water if so desired.
+Each run takes five minutes and gathers 25 data points, or "trials", that differentiate between moving the left hand and the right hand.
+Ideally, there should be 100 trials, meaning that four runs are suggested.
+This is done as four separate runs instead of one to allow the subject a chance between each run to rest, blink, swallow, speak, or have some water if so desired.

 Once all data have been collected, the Analyzing the Initial Mu Rhythm Session page shows you how to analyze data from the initial session in order to determine parameters for online feedback.